lmlui/Jorg/README.md

   <h3>Parameters</h3>

-  The Jorg script requires that you specify a kmer value for baiting the reads and a minimum coverage value for filtering contigs.
+  The `jorg` script requires that you specify a kmer value for baiting the reads and a minimum coverage value for filtering contigs.
 Here are some guidelines for choosing these parameters:

  <h4>Kmer value for baiting</h4>
  mirabait requires a kmer value for baiting reads.
 We recommend starting with 31 or 33.
 Increasing the kmer value will make the read recruitment more strict if you are worried that you are picking up reads that do not belong in your bin.